Ultrasound - Pelvis

 How does the procedure work?

-The same principles apply to ultrasound procedures such as transrectal and transvaginal which require insertion of a special transducer into the body.
+The same principles apply to transrectal and transvaginal ultrasound procedures.
+These exams require the doctor to insert a special transducer into the body.

 Doppler ultrasound, a special ultrasound technique, measures the direction and speed of blood cells as they move through vessels.
 The movement of blood cells causes a change in pitch of the reflected sound waves (called the Doppler effect).
 A computer collects and processes the sounds and creates graphs or color pictures that represent the flow of blood through the blood vessels.